Some heuristics on the gaps between consecutive primes: Heuristic formula for

-We have collected during over a seven months long run of the computer program the values of $\tau_d(x)$ up to $x=2^{48}\approx 2.8147\times 10^{14}$.
-During the computer search the data representing the function $\tau_d(x)$ were stored at values of $x$ forming the geometrical progression with the ratio 2, i.e. at $x=2^{15}, 2^{16}, \ldots, 2^{47}, 2^{48}$.
+During over a seven months long run of the program on the 64--bits 2.7 GHz computer we have collected values of $\tau_d(x)$ up to $x=2^{48}\approx 2.8147\times 10^{14}$.
+The data representing the function $\tau_d(x)$ were stored at values of $x$ forming the geometrical progression with the ratio 2, i.e. at $x=2^{15}, 2^{16}, \ldots, 2^{47}, 2^{48}$; the largest encountered gap was $d=906$ .
 Such a choice of the intermediate thresholds as powers of 2 was determined by the employed computer program in which the primes were coded as bits.
-The data is available for downloading from \url{http://www.ift.uni.wroc.pl/~mwolf/gaps.zip}.
 The resulting curves are plotted in Fig.\ref{fig-hist}.
+The data is available for downloading from \url{http://pracownicy.uksw.edu.pl/mwolf/gaps.zip}.

 In the plots of $\tau_d(x)$ in Fig.\ref{fig-hist} a lot of regularities can be observed.
 The pattern of points in Fig.\ref{fig-hist} {\it does not depend on $x$}: for each $x$ the arrangements of circles is the same, only the intercept increases and the slope decreases.
 Like in the case of $\pi_d(x)$ the oscillations are described by the product ${\mathfrak S}(d)$, see the inset in Fig. \ref{fig-hist}.
-There is also a possibility of plotting $\tau_d(x)$ for a couple of values of $d$ as a function of $x$, but such a graph does not reveal regularities seen in Fig.\ref{fig-hist}.
 The fact that the points in Fig.\ref{fig-hist} lie around the straight lines on the semi-logarithmic scale suggest for $\tau_d(x)$ the following

 { \bf Ansatz 1 :} \bee \tau_d(x)={\mathfrak S}(d) B(x) F^{d}(x), \eee where $F(x)<1$ (because $\tau_d(x)$ decreases with $d$).